PeterSoerud/recombination_calling/README.md

   - [Papio papio](https://www.ncbi.nlm.nih.gov/datasets/genome/GCA_028645565.1/)
   - [Macaca nemestrina](https://www.ncbi.nlm.nih.gov/datasets/genome/GCA_043159975.1/)

-To convert the contig positions of the called events to positions in a reference genome, we map the reads containing recombination events using *pbmm2*.
+To convert the contig positions of the called events to positions in the corresponding reference genome, we map the reads containing recombination events using *pbmm2*.
 We then use *samtools* to extract the relavant information from the mapping.
 The code is shown below:
 ```
 pbmm2 align reference_genome.fa fastq_in bam_out --preset HIFI --sort -j 12 -J 4 -m 8G
 samtools view bam_in | awk -v OFS='\t' '{{print $1,$2,$3,$4}}' > bed_out
 ```
+Since we also want to know all events in human coordinates, we also map all non-human samples against the human reference genome (T2T-CHM13v2.0)

 ### Classify reads with events
 We are capable of classifying a significant amount of the reads from each individual, and to add the classification to the reads with a called recombination event, we simply intersect the two data tables.
 However, to join in bash we need to sort the tables by read name:
 ```